sws2apps/sws2apps-api/CONTRIBUTING.md

 - GMAIL_APP_PASSWORD: your gmail address app password.
 To create this value, follow [this guide](https://support.google.com/mail/answer/185833).
 - GMAIL_SENDER_NAME: sender name for your email address.
 - JW_CDN: set the value to be `https://app.jw-cdn.org/apis/pub-media/GETPUBMEDIALINKS?`
+- JW_COUNTRY_API: set the value to be `https://apps.jw.org/api/donations.v1/countries?`
+- JW_CONGREGATION_API: set the value to be `https://apps.jw.org/api/conventions/convention-congregation-list`
 - FIREBASE_AUTH_EMULATOR_HOST: the `Host:Port` for Authentication Emulator.
 - FIRESTORE_EMULATOR_HOST: the `Host:Port` for Firestore Emulator.

 ### Starting the Development Server

-- Run `npm run dev` to start the development server, and interact with the API.
+- Open a new terminal and run `npm run dev` to start the development server, and interact with the API.

 ### Creating Your Congregation Account

 As each development server will start with a new and clean Firebase Emulator instance, you have to create your user and congregation account.

 - When creating user account, the use of authenticator app is optional.
 When required, the OTP code is printed on the dev console.
 If you still want to use authenticator app, you have to delete and create a new account each time you run the dev server.
-- The congregation request is automatically approved.

 ## Sending a Pull Request (PR)